Generic Name: glimepiride and pioglitazone (glye MEP ir ide and PYE oh GLI ta zone)

 Women may be more likely than men to have bone fractures in the upper arm, hand, or foot while taking medicine that contains pioglitazone.
 Talk with your doctor if you are concerned about this possibility.

-FDA pregnancy category C. Do not use Duetact if you are pregnant.
+Do not use Duetact if you are pregnant.
 Similar diabetes medications have caused severe hypoglycemia in newborn babies whose mothers had used the medication near the time of delivery.
-Tell your doctor if you are pregnant or plan to become pregnant while using Duetact.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 Some women using Duetact have started having menstrual periods, even after not having a period for a long time due to a medical condition.
 You may be able to get pregnant if your periods restart.
 Talk with your doctor about the need for birth control.

 It is not known whether glimepiride and pioglitazone passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+You should not breast-feed while using Duetact.